Sebotato/KT-Forgetting-QuestionDifficulty-Effectiveness/README.md

 ```

 ### Run DKT Models
-To run a particular model, a Python file containing the dataset name and configuration information can be constructed for execution.
+To run a particular model, a Python file containing the model name, dataset name and configuration information can be constructed for execution.
 The configuration information should follow the guideline on [Reference Table](https://edustudio.readthedocs.io/en/latest/user_guide/reference_table.html).
 For models with forgetting incorporated, forgetting removal can be achieved by configuring the `forgetting` parameter in the Python file to `False`.
 Likewise, for models with question difficulty incorporated, question difficulty removal can be achieved by configuring the `quesDiff` parameter in the Python file to `False`.

 Below is an example of running `AKT` with forgetting removed using the Python file.